MichaelCurrin/dev-resources/resources/javascript/transpilers.md

     - This can do a lot and the site covers it well.
     - One use-case is transpiling JSX syntax for React to just JS.
     - Another is transpiling ES6 to older JS.
+    - [Babel REPL](https://babeljs.io/repl/) on the website let's you do live conversion of JSX, TS, etc. to plain JS.
 - [TypeScript](http://www.typescriptlang.org/)
     - [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
     - [React and Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) in TS docs.